LucasDaSilva96/RPA-Bot/README.md

-# Why does Waldo only wear stripes?
+# A grocery store cashier asked if I would like my milk in a bag.
-Because he doesn't want to be spotted.
+** I told her 'No, thanks.
+The carton works fine.' **
-Created At: 2025-04-18 10:08:14
+### Created At: 2025-04-18 10:19:47